 Use the quicklinks below to jump to the desired section regarding transport in and around Luang Prabang.

-The small Luang Prabang airport (airport code LPQ) is located four kilometres from the city centre.
-A brand new airport terminal opened in 2013, a much needed upgrade from the charming but time-warped old LPQ, though you'll still find yourself walking across the tarmac to board the plane.
+The small Luang Prabang International Airport (airport code LPQ) is located four kilometres from the city centre.
+The 2013-opened terminal was a much needed upgrade from the charming but time-warped old LPQ, though you'll still find yourself walking across the tarmac to board the plane.